GoOsTT/GoOsTT/README.md

 Hi there 👋

 I'm Mark.
 Thanks for dropping by!
-I like coding, been learning and achieving from January 2020 almost non-stop.
+I love coding most of the times.
+I have been learning and achieving from January 2020 almost non-stop.

 - 🔭 I’m currently working my way up to better understanding React and all of its bits and bobs, also learning backend and three.js
 - 🌱 I’m currently learning React.js//Node.js